 So you are looking for Internet on the go and can’t seem to decide which carrier to choose?
 With so many options around one can easily get lost in the one time fee and monthly rentals.
 You should only choose a service provider after testing the speeds in your area, as most of the times the actual speeds are nowhere close to the claimed speeds.
 Please also note that 1KB = 8kb.
 So, a 3.6mbps connection will only give you download speeds of up to 450 KBps.

 MTS has a very strong presence in South India.
 They claim speeds of upto 3.1 mbps on their EVDO network.
 The data card is priced at Rs 1149.

-It’s always advisable to check the coverage in your area before purchasing the device or else you’ll be stuck with 144kbps (that is a download speed of 10-15 KBPS).
+It’s always advisable to check the coverage in your area before purchasing the device or else you’ll be stuck with 144kbps (a download speed of 10-15 KBps).